Many experts say that buying a home where you live rent-free is not an investment.

 You can find the rough calculation of both scenarios in the Google Sheets here.

 Here’s another take on buying a home vs renting.
-The numbers are more in favor of renting but buying still comes out on top.
-The video answers the question if you should buy a house or invest.
+These numbers are more in favor of renting, but buying still comes out on top.
+Following video answers the question if you should buy a house or invest.

 The upside of a home as an investment

 Real estate provides some protection against inflation.

 Real estate prices will always go up!

 That’s what they said in 2007 and 2008.

 If you don’t believe me look at prices at the peak of 2007 rally and 2019.
 Sure the inflation-adjusted price might not be there yet, but it will continue to go up.